 The Singapore Exchange Securities Trading Limited (SGX-ST) is currently the only approved securities exchange in Singapore.

-In 2019, there were 11 initial public offerings (IPOs) in Singapore, which raised approximately S$3.1 billion.
-Four were Mainboard listings, comprising four real estate investment trusts (REITs) of which three have portfolios mainly comprising assets located in the United States.
-Seven were Catalist listings, from sectors such as industrials, food and beverages and healthcare.
+In 2020, there were 11 initial public offerings (IPOs) in Singapore, which raised approximately S$1.4 billion.
+Five were Mainboard listings: two were real estate investment trusts (REITs), which have portfolios mainly comprising assets located in the United States and the United Kingdom, and the other Mainboard listings were from sectors such as entertainment, credit and risk and nanotechnology solutions.
+Six IPOs were Catalist listings, from sectors such as mining, water treatment, agriculture and healthcare.

 i Main stock exchanges